department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   <div class="link">
     <a href="#"><b>Eligibility</b></a>
-    <p>Find out if you’re eligible for Veterans health care benefits and how priority groups may affect you.
+    <p>Find out if you’re eligible for Veterans health care benefits and how priority groups work.
   </div>

   <div class="link">
     <a href="#"><b>How to Apply</b></a>
-    <p>Find out how to prepare and apply for VA health care online or by phone or mail.</p>
+    <p>Find out how to prepare and apply for VA health care online, by phone, or by mail.</p>
   </div>

   <div class="link">
     <a href="#"><b>Apply Online (VA Form 10-10EZ)</b></a>
-    <p>Get step-by-step instructions and start your VA health care application right now online.</p>
+    <p>Get step-by-step instructions and start your VA health care application right now.</p>
   </div>

   <div class="link">
     <a href="#"><b>After You Apply</b></a>
-    <p>Find out when to expect a decision on your application, and what to do next.</p>
+    <p>Find out when to expect a decision on your application, and what to do after you apply.</p>
   </div>

   <div class="link">